nyudlts/dlts-viewer-node/README.md

 cp .env.example .env
 ```

-Here you have to Cantaloupe IIIF server endpoint.
+Here you have to add Cantaloupe IIIF server endpoint.
 See .env.example

 ## Run the server
 ```